amylour/irish_wildlife_matchup/README.md

   - An audio control is situated beside the theme toggle to unmute/mute the nature sounds.
   - Timer and moves counter are located above the gameboard to the left for larger screens and on top for smaller screens.
   - A reset button is located centered, below the cards on the gameboard.
   - The gameboard is centered over background art of an Irish landscape which changes to reflect the Light/Dark mode.

-### Wireframes
+### **Wireframes**

+The wireframes were created in Figma.

 <details open>
 <summary>Wireframe - Desktop main window</summary>